hixi-hyi/aws-cloudformation-lambda/function/cloudformation-stack/README.md

 * It'is not normally cloudformation's flow.
 We cannot look like the nested resource.
 * The function calls for strong permission to create all of aws resource, but you probably don't have to worry.
 Because the function can delete only resource defined by itself.
 * The function cannot delect changes in child stack.
 You have to define parameter that are alway change and pass them to the function. (like `--parameter-overrides Date=$(date)`)
+* You can not operate the stack for more than 15 minites due to lambda limitation.

 ## Deploy
 ```